zenml-io/zenml/docs/book/user-guide/production-guide/cloud-orchestration.md

 {% endtab %}
 {% tab title="GCP" %}
-In order to launch a pipeline on GCP with the SkyPilot orchestrator, the first thing that you need to do is to install the SkyPilot and GCP integrations:
+In order to launch a pipeline on GCP with the SkyPilot orchestrator, the first thing that you need to do is to install the GCP and Skypilot integrations:

 ```shell
 zenml integration install gcp skypilot_gcp -f